-This natural rinded seasonal hard cheese is made with pure ewe’s milk from June to September, in a cooperative system that collects milk from numerous shepherds across 650 acres of rolling Tuscan hills.
+Il Forteto Pecorino Toscano Stagionato DOP(peh-kok-REE-noh-toh-SKAH-noh) is a natural rinded seasonal hard cheese.
+Made with pure ewe’s milk from June to September, the cooperative system collects milk from numerous shepherds across 650 acres of rolling Tuscan hills.
 As the cheese ages, it’s regularly wiped with olive oil from the estate to prevent mould growth during the minimum four-month maturation period in damp humidity-controlled cellars.
 The thick rind develops a burnt golden colour whilst the nutty texture gradually becomes dense and flaky with a slightly sweet finish.
 The flavours become more intense over time, reflecting the environment in which the cheese is made.

 A little history